 A brachial plexus injury occurs when any one of the five nerves controlling the shoulder, arm or hand is injured, most commonly during birth.
 Few hospitals in the country have the expertise to evaluate and repair brachial plexus injuries.

-In the Brachial Plexus Clinic at Froedtert & the Medical College of Wisconsin and at Children’s Hospital of Wisconsin, multidisciplinary teams specialize in the evaluation and treatment of a variety of brachial plexus injuries.
+In the Brachial Plexus Clinic at Froedtert & the Medical College of Wisconsin and at Children’s Wisconsin, multidisciplinary teams specialize in the evaluation and treatment of a variety of brachial plexus injuries.
 Here are just a few of the specialized advantages our program provides:

 - A highly specialized and experienced medical evaluation, which is essential to early, appropriate intervention and successful recovery.